Ohio University: Research centers

 In Scripps College of Communications disciplines, Ohio sponsors the Institute for International Journalism, the Scripps Survey Research Center, the Telecommunications Center, and the Institute for Telecommunication Studies.
 The College of Communication also sponsors the Game Research and Immersive Design (GRID) Lab, an initiative of its Scripps College of Communication, providing Ohioans the training, education, and opportunity to develop technical and creative skills with digital game technology.
 The GRID Lab serves as an innovative and creative center for undergraduate and graduate students, faculty, and staff research and project development.
 It was founded by various faculty and staff from the School of Media Arts and Studies.

 In Education, Ohio sponsors the Center for Cooperative Curriculum Development and Partnerships, the Institute for Democracy in Education, the George Hill Center for Counseling & Research, the Center for Higher Education, the Child Development Center, and the Edward Stevens Center for the Study and Development of Literacy and Language.

+Libraries

+Vernon R. Alden Library serves the Athens campus as the central academic library, staffed with research librarians.
+Several smaller libraries serve various departments, as well as collection libraries within the Alden Library building.
+Also housed within Alden Library is the Ohio University Press, Ohio University's publishing company.
+Each regional campus has its own library and printed text collections.
+The collection of Ohio University's library contains over 2.3 million units of microfilm material, 13,500 periodical subscriptions and more than 4 million printed volumes, making it one of the 100 largest libraries in the United States.
+Alden Library was the first in the world to generate an electronic library record in 1971.
+The university maintains a complex system of archives in its libraries.
+The Robert E. and Jean R. Mahn Center for Archives and Special Collections maintains and displays rare books and collections, including a 14th-century Gutenberg Bible.
+Laptops and other accessories are available through technology services at the reference desk.
+Outside Alden Library and directly behind Cutler Hall is Wolfe Garden, a small enclave in the shape of the State of Ohio, which features native Ohio trees and plants.